Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 For those who don’t have a separate room to dedicate to a home office, it can be tricky to strike a clear balance between work and play.
 Working in the bedroom or on the family room couch can make it difficult to mentally separate work time from personal time.

 A guest bedroom can be an ideal spot in the home to add a desk.
-The space is likely unused most days of the year and the worker can easily shut the door during the workday when they need privacy.
-They can also shut the door after a long day of work when they need to feel like they are at home and not at work.
+The space is likely unused most days of the year and you can easily shut the door during the workday when you need privacy.
+You can also shut the door after a long day of work when you need to feel like you are at home and not at work.
 Out of sight, out of mind.

 A guest bedroom may also be easy to keep tidy, as most members of the household probably don’t spend too much time in that room of the house.